Sausage Tortellini Soup

 • Olive oil – You can’t make anything closely related to Italian without this.

-• Onion and garlic – My favorite aromatics that offer a savory taste and depth to the cooked sausage.
+• Onion and garlic – my favorite aromatics that offer a savory taste and depth to the cooked sausage.

 • Chicken stock – adds depth of flavor and umami to the base of the soup.

-• Parmesan cheese – Parmesan thickens the broth while adding a dash of umami.
+• Parmesan cheese – parmesan thickens the broth while adding a dash of umami.

-• Salt – Be careful with the salt, as the stock has some.
+• Salt – be careful with the salt, as the stock has some.
 Taste and add accordingly.

-Rich and cheesy tortellini sausage soup is made in an instant pot Pin
+Rich and cheesy tortellini sausage soup is made in an instant pot

 How to make sausage and tortellini soup